tiggerbob/PWSH-Comp.-Club-Problems-24-25/Space X Misson/README.md

 # Space X Misson

-Elon is trying to land his falcon 9 back on earth.
-In order for it to land safely back on the launch site, it uses it's innovative thrusts to maniupulate its dropping speed.
-It uses upward thrusts to resist the drop and downward thrust to accelrate the drop.
+Elon is trying to land his Falcon 9 back on Earth.
+In order for it to land safely back on the launch site, it uses its innovative thrusts to manipulate its dropping speed.
+It uses upward thrusts to resist the drop and downward thrusts to accelerate the drop.
 It also can have zero thrust as a neutral state for landing.
-In order to know that the rocket has landed safely the the total sum of the thrust must equal zero.
-Determine if the given array of thrusts ensure a safe landing.
+In order to know that the rocket has landed safely, the the total sum of the thrusts must equal zero.
+Determine if the given array of thrusts ensures a safe landing.